 Park Station has gone through a number of reinventions over the years.
-During its infancy, it was just a beautiful 154m-long steel and glass structure that was used until the late 1920s.
-In 1926 the city realised that it urgently needed a new station in order to accommodate the city’s emergence as the gold capital of the world.
+During its infancy it was just a beautiful 154 m-long steel and glass structure which was used until the late 1920’s.
+In 1926 the city realized that it urgently needed a new station in order to accommodate the city’s emergence as the gold capital of the world.
 An architect, by the name of Gordon Leith, was called upon to reinvent it.
-This step ultimately led to the opening of the concourse in 1932, which boasted eight platforms, four approach tracks, and saw traffic of some 16 million passengers each year.
+This step ultimately led to the opening of the concourse in 1932, which boasted eight platforms, four approach tracks and saw traffic of some 16-million passengers each year.

 Top 9 Quirky hotels in South Africa.

 Designed to meticulously represent an old Italian village in Tuscany, this entertainment complex has over 2km of restaurants and entertainment venues, and an 8500m2 gaming casino.

 South Africa is known as a gay-friendly destination and Johannesburg is no exception.

 From picturesque Cape Town and laid-back Durban to friendly Port Elizabeth and bustling Johannesburg, here’s a rundown of the top 10 cities.

 The open-top bus tours run all day, every day, with on-board commentary, 12 fascinating stops and easy access to all the attractions.

 South Africa has a vibrant nightlife and all the major cities offer something different.

 The City Hall steps in Johannesburg have seen many protest meetings and people including Nelson Mandela speaking from them.

 The Joburg Theatre offers world-class entertainment in a world-class city.